 Warehouse processes are an integral part of running a successful wholesale and distribution business.
 This applies to warehouse operations of all sizes, however, depending on the nature of the product and available resources, there are different ways in which a company can set-up its warehouse structure.
-The first step in warehouse planning and optimization is to determine which type of picking style makes the most sense for your business and which warehouse inventory software will accommodate this style.
+The first step in warehouse planning and optimization is to determine which type of picking style makes the most sense for your business and which warehouse picking software will accommodate this style.
 Once you determine picking style, you will then be able to design a warehouse layout in terms of aisle set-up and bin and shelf locations.
 The type of picking style and warehouse layout will be partly influenced by the type of products you sell and therefore what equipment is necessary to manage product.
 Considerations include; which type of shelving to install and how many levels, how many stations to set-up for receiving, packing and shipping, and what, if any, heavy machinery is required to help with the movement of inventory (such as forklifts).
 Proper warehouse planning is essential to maximize the picking, packing and shipping process and warehouse layout will have a direct impact on traffic flow and productivity.

 Whether you’re looking to open a new warehouse or optimize existing locations, the first consideration to make is the picking process.
 Below is a breakdown of the most popular picking styles.